 When it comes to marrying close relatives, leaders and some members defend the practice.
 In 2006, Rachel Young—a member of the clan—told one court,

 We are a small group of people.
 We encourage our young people to choose companions within their own faith.
 This makes some related marriages inevitable.
 To deny the right to marry within our faith would in effect deny us the right to exist.
 Source

 As mentioned earlier, a number of different types of birth deformities have been documented in the group.
-For instance, six sons and two daughters of Ortell Kingston and his second wife LaDonna Peterson (of 13 total wives) married at least 20 half sisters, nieces and first cousins, which created many genetic deficient children.
+For instance, six sons and two daughters of John Ortell Kingston and his second wife LaDonna Peterson (of 13 total wives) married at least 20 half sisters, nieces and first cousins, which led to many children being born with genetic deficiencies.
 Their seventh son Hyrum Dalton was polygamous but did not marry incestuously.